lothartj/gondwana/README.md

 - HTML5 & CSS3 with modern features
 - Vanilla JavaScript for lightweight performance
 - Responsive design using CSS Grid and Flexbox
-- Custom styling with CSS variables for themings
+- Custom styling with CSS variables for theming

 ### Backend
 - PHP 8.1